 Keeping your home warmer and lower in humidity will lead to more watering for your Calathea.
 Placing the plant near a heating or air conditioning vent will also create these drying conditions.

-Fast draining soil isn’t always the best choice for these plants either due to the drying effects.
+Due to the drying effects, fast-draining soil isn’t always the best choice for these plants.
 For more, see our guide to the best soil mix for Calathea plants.

 Calatheas go dormant in the winter and need more water in the summer.
-Reduce watering to as little as once a month over the winter, based on the soil’s drying rate.
+I always reduce watering to as little as once a month over the winter, based on the soil’s drying rate.

 How to Water Calatheas